AidinAz/course-description-similarity/README.md

 ```
 scikit-learn==1.9.0
 rapidfuzz==3.14.5              # falls back to difflib if missing
+sentence-transformers>=3.0.0   # required for CourseEmbeddingComparer only
 openai>=1.0.0                  # required for CourseLLMComparer only
 python-dotenv>=1.0.0           # required for CourseLLMComparer only
 ```

 Install all dependencies: